sayden/99-rust-exercises/README.md

 9. Pack consecutive duplicates of list elements into sublists.
 If a list contains repeated elements they should be placed in separate sublists.
 10. Run-length encoding of a list
 11. Run-length encoding of a list modified
+12. Decode a run-length encoded list.
+13. Run-length encoding of a list (direct solution).
+14. Duplicate the elements of a list.
+15.